bnomei/kirby3-cloudconvert/README.md

 - `git submodule add https://github.com/bnomei/kirby3-cloudconvert.git site/plugins/kirby3-cloudconvert` or
 - `composer require bnomei/kirby3-cloudconvert`

-## Performance

-**TD;DR**
-Calling File-Method is performant since it only converts the file if it was modified or new.

-### File-Object
-Using `Kirby\Cms\File` object for `$options['file']` is recommended.
-In that case the modified timestamp will be checked against a cached value and a conversion triggered only if a file was modified or output does not exist.
-This is the default behaviour for the FileMethod provided by this plugin.

-> DANGER: There is no check (yet) if a file is currently processed by cloudconvert.
-This might be improved at a later point.

-### Path
-When a path is used then file will be created only if ouput does not exist.
-You need to do modification checks and removing of old files yourself before starting the conversion.

 ## How to convert files on demand (synchronously)?

 ### Example 1: docx to pdf